 The recent rise in reported cases of measles throughout the US and around the world has been a grave concern for public health officials.
-Two new studies show the impact of the disease may be ongoing and far more damaging than originally anticipated.
-Measles suppresses immunity.
-The most recent Harvard study released last week confirms a previous study and what has long been suspected by doctors: the probability that measles erases immune systems.
+Two recent studies show the impact of the disease may be ongoing and far more damaging than originally anticipated: the probability that measles erases immune systems.

 This means if you contract measles and recover successfully, your health could still be compromised for years to come.
-The study published in, Science, magazine states, “They found that measles infection can greatly diminish previously acquired immune memory, potentially leaving individuals at risk for infection by other pathogens.”
+A Harvard study published in Science magazine states, “They found that measles infection can greatly diminish previously acquired immune memory, potentially leaving individuals at risk for infection by other pathogens.”